christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

     - Pretty speculative, but I think the experiments lend credence to this by pinpointing heads whose removal or modification affects semantic coherence.
 While it’s not definitive proof that the model truly *understands* semantics, it’s a concrete demonstration that formal pattern capturing is sufficient to manifest in behaviors associated with semantic interpretation.

 The parallels to human thinking are fascinating—but still, there’s a big “but” here: how much of this translates to other model architectures and ToM tasks beyond false beliefs across a wider range of data?
-I believe its likely other models and tasks will use similar mechanisms, but these are questions not fully answered by this work.
+I think its likely other models will use similar mechanisms<sub>[<a href="https://arxiv.org/pdf/2407.10827" title="Tigges" rel="nofollow">24</a>]</sub>, but these are questions not fully answered by this work.

 Further experiments will also explore a wider range of model architectures, the application of crosscoders, transcoders, tasks, and datasets covering more ToM aspects to assess the robustness and generalizability of these findings.
 For example, it would be interesting to study the difference between predicting why someone will act (ex-ante—predict why a subject will perform an action.) but with more focus on explaining why they did act (ex-post—isolates how the model understands rather than being concerned with its prediction) or develop more empirical studies or experiments that directly test hypotheses about weak grounding or emergent semantics in LLMs, in a broader ToM context.